gauravsaini00/git_learning/README.md

  git add README.md
 warning: in the working copy of 'README.md', LF will be replaced by CRLF the next time Git touches it

-use command :-  git config --global core.autoclf true
+use command :-  git config --global core.autoclf true for crlf to LF / fales

+9 git log
+10 git checkout    :- to go/create to new branch     git checkout -b new branch name

+11 git commit -m "addind file1"

+12 git checkout main    :- go  back to main mranch